 Losing a child is a devastating experience that defies the natural order of life.
 For parents facing this reality, the sudden need to plan an infant funeral can feel overwhelming, both emotionally and logistically.
-In my work as a Final Expense Financial Planner, I have seen how the weight of financial decisions can compound grief.
-This guide is designed to provide clear, compassionate answers to the most common questions surrounding infant loss, stillbirth, and funeral planning in 2025 and 2026.
+The weight of financial decisions can compound grief.
+This guide offers clear, compassionate answers to the most common questions surrounding infant loss, stillbirth, and funeral planning.

-Whether you are a parent currently in the hospital, a family member looking for ways to help, or someone planning for the future, understanding your options can provide a small sense of control during a chaotic time.
-From the legal definitions of stillbirth to modern memorialization trends like 3D printing and "Aquamation," this FAQ covers the essential information you need to navigate this journey.
+Whether you are a parent in the hospital right now, a family member looking for ways to help, or someone planning ahead, understanding your options can give a small sense of steadiness during a painful time.
+This FAQ covers the immediate steps, the legal basics, what services tend to cost, where to find financial help, and ways to remember your baby.

 Understanding the Immediate Steps